Ejipuh/Plantey-Garden/Focus Filters chalkboard and build log.md

 	- "Or you could learn to focus." *Or*, I could build a tool that helps to teach me to focus.

 00:45.
 - I realize I may have been using my time poorly.
 I'm going to pause doing the demo until my next step becomes more clear.
-Instead, I'll focus on communicating my core idea about this Item and about [[Living Items - Items as a Medium-Metaphor]] in general.
+Instead, I'll focus on communicating my core idea about this Item and about [[Living Items]] in general.
 That's what I really want to focus on.